 Energy Scouts identify potential energy and resource savings and the related costs in their companies.
 In teams, the Scouts then address these potentials by developing and implementing practical projects.
 They assume responsibility in their companies and make an important contribution to the fight against climate change.

 But how does this work exactly?
 What does the path from the workshop to the project presentation look like?
 What obstacles do the Energy Scouts encounter and what motivates them particularly to overcome them with their team?
-Energy Scouts from the Czech Republic speak about all this and much more in two exciting new podcasts with Tereza Šťastná, Current Affairs Editor at Czech Radio and former participant of the 2018/19 journalism exchange of the EUKI project with IJP.
+Energy Scouts from the Czech Republic speak about all this and much more in 14 podcast episodes with Tereza Šťastná, Current Affairs Editor at Czech Radio and former participant of the 2018/19 journalism exchange of the EUKI project with IJP.
 Find all the podcasts (englisch and czech language) on your favourite platform: